Travel.State.Gov > International Travel > Learn About Your Destination > Djibouti International Travel Information

 If you are traveling to Djibouti in support of U.S. Department of Defense (DoD) activities, follow directions per the Foreign Clearance Guide.

-Journalists require a letter of accreditation approved in advance by the Ministry of Communication and Culture.
-U.S. journalists and other journalists working for U.S.-based media institutions should contact the U.S. Embassy’s Public Affairs section at least two weeks prior to travel to facilitate this accreditation process.
+Journalists are required to have a letter of accreditation approved in advance by the Ministry of Communication and Culture.
+U.S. journalists and other journalists working for U.S.-based media institutions should contact the U.S. Embassy’s Public Affairs Section at DjiboutiPD@state.gov at least two weeks prior to travel to facilitate this accreditation process.
 Journalists who fail to receive an accreditation letter risk arrest, seizure of equipment, and/or expulsion.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to, or foreign residents of, Djibouti.

-Tensions along the Djibouti-Eritrea border exist from an ongoing border dispute, necessitating approval from the Djiboutian government before travel north of Obock.
-Border skirmishes may occur intermittently.
+Tensions along the Djibouti-Eritrea border exist from an ongoing border dispute, necessitating approval from the Djibouti government before travel north of Obock.
+Border skirmishes have occurred in the past.

 Many border areas between Djibouti and both Ethiopia and Somalia lack visible demarcation and may still contain landmines.

 Crime: Crimes of opportunity are most common and include pickpocketing, purse snatching, theft from or of vehicles, and identity theft (by stealing credit card information).